Population (2010)

 St. Anthony Catholic Church (417 Main St.; 563.322.3303) was the first Catholic parish in Davenport and is one of the oldest churches in Iowa.
 The original church was built in 1838 by Father Samuel Mazzuchelli, with support from Antoine LeClaire; that building is currently the parish religious education center.
 Because of an onslaught of migration to Davenport, a bigger church was needed.
 The new building was completed in 1853 and is still in use.
 The sanctuary is only open to the public about thirty minutes before a mass (Sa 5p; Su 7a, 8:30a, 10a, 11:30a); otherwise, call ahead to schedule a tour of the interior.

 In 1895, Daniel David Palmer popped the back of one Harvey Lillard at his office in downtown Davenport, thus performing the first known chiropractic adjustment.
-In 1906 Palmer was jailed for 23 days for practicing medicine without a license, an event that recurred across the country and launched a movement to legitimize the profession of chiropractic.
-You can learn about this (and more!) at the Palmer Museum of Chiropractic History in Vickie Ann Palmer Hall (115 W. 7th St.; 563.884.5245).
+In 1906, Palmer was jailed for 23 days for practicing medicine without a license, an event that recurred across the country and launched a movement to legitimize the chiropractic profession.
+You can learn about this (and more!) at the Palmer Family & Chiropractic History Museum in Vickie Ann Palmer Hall (115 W. 7th St.; 563.884.5714).
 Museum displays are scattered about the building, but you will find most of them in the basement and first floor lobby.
-In the basement, there is a display case with a variety of animal skeletons, another case describing the historical context when chiropractic emerged, and a giant clam shell.
-In the first-floor lobby, there is a replica of the office used by Palmer plus an exhibit commemorating the centennial of the profession of chiropractic that includes adjustment tables from every decade.
+Exhibits include a display case with a variety of animal skeletons, a giant clam shell, and a replica of the office used by Palmer.
+Call 24 hours in advance to schedule a visit.

 One block north, the Palmer Mansion (808 Brady St.; 563.884.5714) presents a fine example of what happens when eccentricity is mixed with wealth.
 The porch has a number of curiosities, including a built-in pipe organ that still works, stunning samples of forbidden stitch embroidery, a room built to resemble a circus big tent, and a chair whose legs are made from genuine elephant feet.
 Tours are generally offered on Friday mornings at 11 when classes are in session, but you must call at least a day in advance to make a reservation.